pwa-builder/CloudAPK/Next-steps.md

 PWABuilder will build a package signed with your existing key.
 When you upload it to Google Play, it'll automatically be recognized as a new version of your existing app. 😎

+## Note about Quality Criteria on Android

+With Chrome 86 PWAs downloaded from the Google Play Store will now crash if your app:
+- Does not have a valid TLS certificate
+- Does not work offline
+- Does not link to your digital assetlinks file correctly

+Because of this you should ensure that your PWA works completely offline, runs on an HTTPS domain and has your assetlinks file linked.
+For the assetlinks file, please refer to Step 1 above for more info.
+For your offline experience, we recommend running your PWA through [PWABuilder](https://pwabuilder.com) to ensure that your PWA works offline.
+For more info, check out [this article](https://blog.chromium.org/2020/06/changes-to-quality-criteria-for-pwas.html) from our friends over on the Chrome team.

 ## Need more help?

 If the browser address bar is showing up in your app, see our [asset links helper](/Asset-links.md).